 Q1: What is Digital Agriculture India 2026?

-It refers to the integration of advanced technologies like AI, IoT, and Big Data into the Indian farming ecosystem to improve yields and farmer income as part of the Viksit Bharat vision.
+It refers to the integration of advanced technologies like AI, IoT, and Big Data into India’s agricultural ecosystem through frameworks like AgriStack and tools like Kisan e-Mitra and Agri-PARAM.

 Q2: How does Kisan e-Mitra help farmers?

-It is a generative AI chatbot that provides real-time, multilingual voice support regarding government schemes, weather alerts, and crop health, making tech accessible to those with limited literacy.
+It is a generative AI chatbot that provides real-time, multilingual voice support on crop health, subsidy status, weather, and market prices — accessible 24/7 without internet expertise.

 Q3: What are the main challenges for rural agritech?

-The primary challenges include the digital literacy gap, connectivity constraints in remote areas, high technology costs for smallholders, and fragmented landholdings.
+The primary challenges include the digital literacy gap, connectivity constraints in remote areas, high cost of technology, fragmented landholdings, and the need for robust data privacy frameworks.

 Q4: How does the Namo Drone Didi scheme support women?

-It empowers women SHGs by providing drones and financial assistance (up to 80% under SMAM) for utility vehicles, allowing them to earn income by providing drone-based services.
+It empowers women SHGs by providing drones and financial assistance (up to 80% under SMAM), enabling them to offer drone-as-a-service to farmers and earn ₹10,000–15,000/month as certified pilots.

 Q5: Where can I read Kurukshetra and Yojana for free?